Frequently Asked Questions

 We understand that circus skills might seem like a scary new world if you’ve never tried it before, but we promise it’s really not if you’ve got experienced instructors showing you the way (like here at CirqueScape!)

-Have a read through these frequently asked questions to find out more about what we’ve got on offer, and if you’d still like more information then please feel free to drop us a line via our contact page, or through our Facebook or Instagram pages if you would prefer.
+Have a read through these frequently asked questions to find out more about what we do, and if you’d still like more information then please feel free to contact us.

 What should I wear to a class?

 - We recommend close-fitting clothes for all classes – baggy clothes can get in the way

 - Make sure you bring clothing options that allow you to cover your armpits, midriff, and backs of your knees as this can help to prevent friction burns during aerial classes

 - Please don’t wear jewellery or anything with zips or other non-fabric embellishments – it might damage our equipment and won’t be comfortable for you either

 - Any kind of lotion applied to hands or feet within a few hours of the class will make it more difficult for you to grip the equipment, so save that for afterwards